AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/installation_guide.rst

 6. **Launch napari** :
 You should now see the CellSeg3D plugin in the Plugins section of napari.
+See `Usage section <https://adaptivemotorcontrollab.github.io/CellSeg3d/welcome.html#usage>`_ for a guide on how to use the plugin.

 Optional requirements
 ------------------------------